 3. Install Custom ROMs

 By gaining root access on an Android smartphone, the user can then install custom, special or unauthorized versions of the Android operating system called ROMs.
 These can replace the official updates provided by the carrier and manufacturer.
 For example, if updates on a smartphone stopped at Android 4.2 and the user wishes to install Android 4.4, he or she may need to root the phone in order to do that.
-Cyanogenmod is one of the most popular series of custom Android ROMs that are freely available on the Internet
+LineageOS is one of the most popular series of custom Android ROMs that are available on the Internet.

 4. Remove Software Skins

 Related to the previous point, some users may choose to root their phones so that they can install a 'clean' or 'vanilla' version of Android that does not have the specialized customizations put in place by the manufacturers.
 Examples of these software skins include HTC's Sense UI and Samsung's TouchWiz UI.